silverscorpio/silverscorpio/README.md

   at times mitigating) some problems encountered along my dev journey 💪🏼
 - When not committing changes, I can _usually_ be found trying hard to corner the opponent's king ♔ in a game of chess or running - ahh yes, _Running is so Beautiful_ 😎
-- Always overjoyed at exploring & learning new stuff.
-Yes sir, quite a curious fellow I am! 🤭
+- Always find delight in exploring and learning new stuff.
+Yup, quite a curious fellow I am! 🤭

 Glad to have you wandering about my repos, have fun! 🙌🏼